Can I Install Landscape Lighting Without Running New Wires?

 -

-- Still involves some cable management – May need shallow trenching for clean results
+- Still requires thoughtful cable routing for clean results

 -